+Ports of Entry - The County is connected to Mexico through three land Ports of Entry (POEs) at Calexico West/Mexicali I, Calexico East/Mexicali II and Andrade/Los Algodones.
 Across the Imperial/Mexicali POEs there are approximately 80,000 people that cross the U.S. through these POEs daily for work, school, shopping, entertainment and other socially related trips.
 As with most U.S./Mexico border communities, the residents of Mexicali, Mexico are an important part of Imperial County's community and economy.
 Mexicali is the state capitol of Baja California with an estimated population of over one million people.
-The Imperial-Mexicali region is pursuing a major renovation and expansion of U.S. and Mexico federal inspection operations.
-See attached fact sheet provided by the Imperial County Transportation Commission.